spaxxomatic/esp8266_iot_node/README.md

 {"log_freq":<int>} - logging
 Configuration is stored in the EEPROM.
 {"motion_sensor_timer":<int>} - if a motion sensor is configured, the off-time of the sensor (seconds) can be configured via this parameter

-and to /actor/<MAC_ADDRESS> for reading the actor state (in case of sonoff module, the actor is the on-board relay)

 ### Future improvements (Todo's)
 * Static TCP/IP adress configurable via MQTT - would allow faster reboots